Eltham Well Hall rail crash: Robert Wilsdon

-The public inquiry into the accident eleven years later agreed that this incident was a seemingly isolated occurrence and all had reason to believe Wilsdon; the Line Manager who reinstated the two was not criticised for this approach, although some criticism was given to the Management in 1961 for promoting Wilsdon so quickly after being reinstated.
+The public inquiry into the accident eleven years later agreed that this incident was a seemingly isolated occurrence and all had reason to believe Wilsdon; the line manager who reinstated the two was not criticised for this approach, although some criticism was given to the management in 1961 for promoting Wilsdon so quickly after being reinstated.

 The second incident occurred on 28 March 1969, when Wilsdon was fined £1 for being drunk in Lewisham.
 Again, he was off-duty at the time and British Rail was not informed of this occurrence until April.
-He was not suspended for this incident owing to the fact that his superior at Hither Green was busy and then went on leave and as such was not able to speak with Wilsdon until June.
+He was not suspended for this incident since his superior at Hither Green was busy then went on leave, and as such was not able to speak with Wilsdon until June.

 He subsequently gave Wilsdon a stern reprimand and advised him that such behaviour was not acceptable.
 The actions of his superior regarding this incident were criticised as "unwise" but were not considered a serious failing.
 It was concluded that his eventual response to Wilsdon's behaviour was appropriate.

 Since 1969, Wilsdon had had a clean record with no reprimands.
 By 1972 he was married with young children and living in Rainham, Kent - which meant he would usually have to make an almost two hour rail commute to his depot at Hither Green.
 This travel time and distance between Rainham and Hither Green played a key role in the accident that occurred.